Management major: Bachelor of Sport and Recreation

 Management skills are needed across the sport and recreation industries.
 The sports field is not like a traditional business, and neither are the management skills needed to succeed in this area.
 With the large number of professional athletes, sports organisations, facilities and events in New Zealand, people with specialist business and management skills applicable to the sport and recreation sector are in high demand.

-This sports management major helps you develop expertise in the areas of management, marketing, facilities and events management, sponsorship, sport development, high-performance sport, leadership, law and finance.
-These skills will open doors, both locally and internationally.
+Through the management major you develop expertise in sport management, marketing, facilities and events management, sponsorship, sport development, high-performance sport, leadership, law and finance.
+These management skills will open doors, both locally and internationally.
 You learn from staff with international and national experience, and have the opportunity to work with local sporting bodies and events.

 Below is a summary only.
 For a comprehensive overview of this qualification, please refer to the Academic calendar.

 Year 1SPOR503 Contemporary Issues in Sport and Recreation

 HEAL504 Lifespan Development and Communication